kelvinlauKL/GOA-Intern-Interview/README.md

 Your second challenge is to develop a small app from scratch.
 Here are the requirements:

 - It should show a list of images.
+- Tapping on an image should navigate to a new screen that shows the selected picture

+### Notes:

+- If you're a bit rusty on your iOS skills, check out this [tutorial](https://www.raywenderlich.com/160521/storyboards-tutorial-ios-11-part-1).

+- A good developer tries to write code that is easy to understand.
+The industry has a set of best practices that focus on writing easy to maintain code.
+Here's a set of guidelines on these best practices: [Swift Style Guide](https://github.com/raywenderlich/swift-style-guide).